 Every single tooth actually has two main parts: the root and the crown, but most dental restorations only serve to replace the crown of a missing tooth.
 Dental implants go a step further and bring back the root as well, providing the most reliable, durable, and natural-looking tooth replacement available today.
-Whether you are missing a single tooth, all of your teeth, or somewhere in between, dental implants can help you reclaim your smile, and you can get them right here in San Antonio with our practice.
+Whether you are missing a single tooth, all of your teeth, or somewhere in between, dental implants can help you reclaim your smile, and you can get them right here our Oak Hills, San Antonio dental practice.
 To learn more about them or schedule an appointment, contact us today.

 As we touched on above, a dental implant is actually a prosthetic tooth root, and once one has been placed into your jaw, we can attach it to any number of replacement teeth to create your new smile.

 In the case of a single missing tooth, we’ll use what is called an implant-retained crown.
 For this, a custom-made, all-porcelain crown will be attached directly to an implant using a metal connector called an abutment.
 It will be color-matched to the rest of a patient’s teeth, and because it will have the same structure as any natural tooth, it will blend in seamlessly.

 And, if a patient is missing a few consecutive teeth, implant crowns can also be used to support a bridge to replace them.
 Two crowns will be placed on either side of the space in a patient’s smile, and these will be attached to additional prosthetic teeth to close it.

 If you have a denture, it’s just a given that it is going to slip and slide around in your mouth, right?
 Thanks to implant-retained dentures, that no longer needs to be the case!
 They work by having a denture snap onto multiple implants placed into a patient’s mouth, anchoring them directly to the jawbone just like natural teeth.
 Compared to a traditional removable denture, they have numerous advantages: